 Garbage and recycling in the Region of Peel is collected every other week.

-Some homes continue to use bags, not carts, for garbage along with the organics (green) cart for food waste.
+Some homes continue to use bags, not carts, for garbage and recycling, along with the organics (green) cart for food waste.

 This video gives an overview of preparing your garbage, recycling and organics for collection.

 Bi-weekly means that recycling and organics will be picked up one week, then garbage and organics will be picked up the other week.

 You can put your garbage in an individual bag and place it at the curb, or you can put your garbage in cans or containers.
 Both are acceptable for curbside garbage collection in your area.